aspose-words-cloud/aspose-words-cloud-docs/words/plugins/mailmerge/_index.md

 Our Mail Merge add-on provides a rich set of features and capabilities:

 * Create email templates with a build-in editor or copy them from your email drafts
-* Merge data from Google Sheets with your letters templates
+* Merge data from Google Sheets with your letter templates
 * Mail Merge with attachments — transform document templates and data into customizable attachments
 * Convert merged attachments to various formats
 * Automatically import email addresses from Google Contacts